tropiano4/tropiano-srg/README.md

 Description of each folder:

-* Figures contains figures and Python Jupyter notebooks used to generate figures organized chronologically by sub-folders "Month_Year".
+* Figures contains figures organized chronologically by sub-folders "Month_Year".
 This folder still needs work for better organization.
 Can add README to each sub-folder to explain each of the figures if the title of the figure is not sufficient.

 * Notes contains pdf notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).